Crash Course in AI: Formula E Edition

 Given the close proximity racing, varying track conditions, and high speeds of electric cars, incidents in Formula E are virtually inevitable.
 The series’ aggressive, unpredictable nature combined with street circuits often leads to crashes and collisions.

-In this gHack we’ll analyze multimodal data to detect crashes and find the drivers that were involved by using Gemini.
+In this gHack we’ll analyze Formula E CCTV footage and telemetry data to identify crashes and determine the drivers involved using Gemini.

 Learning Objectives